FINTLabs/fint-sse/README.md

 compile('org.glassfish.jersey.core:jersey-common:2.26')
 ```

-The `jersey-client` and `jersey-common` is required to get the correct version of the dependencies.
+The `jersey-client` and `jersey-common` is required to get the correct version of the dependencies used by `fint-sse`.

 ## Usage